Raviparwani/Simple_Calculator/README.md

 # Simple_Calculator
-A Simple calculator with Typescript, Node,js and Inquirer
+A Simple calculator with Typescript, Node.js and Inquirer